-One minute your relationship seems to be going great until she becomes distant....
+One minute your relationship appears to be going great until she becomes distant....

-Emotionally connecting with a guy means that there is trust—spiritually, emotionally, physically, and mentally—that we are feeling.
-When that trust (and security) of being on the same future path is emotionally disrupted or completely changes, then so does our love.
+Emotionally connecting with a guy means there is trust—spiritually, emotionally, physically, and mentally—that we are feeling.
+When that trust (and security) of being on the same future path is emotionally disrupted or completely changes, then so does our emotional connection.
 So men, why does this happen?

 This can happen when we feel: